Yoast/plugin-development-docker/README.md

 That is all there is to it.
 Set the caching method that you want to test for the cache you want.
 You can use the dashboard at http://localhost:8090/ to check if caches are wiped or changed.

+### tips
+- If you want to quickly switch between caching options, first set up all options for memcached and their correct values, then do the same for Redis.
+Now you only need to change the caching method on the `General settings` page without having to redo all the host:port options.
+- At the bottom of the `General settings` page, there is an option to export and import options.
+Set up the caching methods like above and export the options now to be able to import them in a clean installation and skip all host:port setup steps.

 ## Troubleshooting

 ### WordPress is not installed (completely)